jameslawler/notes/docs/portuguese/verbs/todo/usar.md

 ## Writing Prompts

 1. Que tecnologia você usa todos os dias?
 What technology do you use everyday?
-2. Quais produtos você usa na pele?
+2. Quais os produtos para a pele você usa?
 What products do you use on your skin?
-3. Que roupa você usa em um dia chuvoso?
+3. Que roupa você usa num dia chuvoso?
 What clothes do you wear on a rainy day?